May 25, 2025

 Jory, hikingfeet.com

-This post includes affiliate links, including the links above.
+This post includes affiliate links.
 If you click a link and purchase something, the retailer may share a small percentage of the sale with Hiking Feet at no added cost to you.
+These small comissions support this site's free, independent, ad-free content.

 Topo Trailventure 2 Review

-The following Topo Trailventure 2 review is an independent review (not a sponsored post) based on approximately 500 miles of wear.
-Topo Athletic supplied me with one waterproof and one non-waterproof pair of Trailventures for this review without influencing my content in any way.
-I've tested both extensively on some of Pennsylvania's best hiking trails, including day hiking trips on the Standing Stone Trail and Mid State Trail and a backpacking trip on the Allegheny Front Trail.
-I also wore them on vacation in Maine's Acadia National Park.
-It was my hiking boot of choice when I won the top hiker award in Backcountry's 2022 Summer Adventure Challenge.
+The following Topo Trailventure 2 review is an independent review (not a sponsored post) based on more than 800 miles of personal use.
+Since 2022, I've owned three different pairs of this lightweight hiking boot—waterproof and non-waterproof.
+I've tested them extensively on some of Pennsylvania's best hiking trails, including day hiking trips on the Standing Stone Trail and Mid State Trail and a backpacking trip on the Allegheny Front Trail.
+I also wore them on vacation in Maine's Acadia National Park and continue to wear them near my new home in the American Southwest.
+The Topo Trailventure 2 was my primary hiking boot when I won the top hiker award in Backcountry's 2022 Summer Adventure Challenge.
+I know this boot extremely well.

 Support

 Still, the Trailventure's ankle cuffs are not very stiff and not particularly high.
 That makes the Trailventure 2 a better match for the fast-and-light crowd—not hikers looking for a sturdy hiking boot.
+It's not as sturdy as other lightweight hiking boots I recommend, such as the Salomon X Ultra 5 or Scarpa Rush Mid.
 Even so, I've hiked some hard trails in them.
-Happily.

 Weight

 Most hikers buy Topos for their weight savings, not their support.
-My pair (men's size 12) only weighs two pounds, making the Trailventure 2 8-12 ounces lighter than the average hiking boot.
-They're lighter than my other lightweight hiking boots, such as the Hoka Anacapa and Scarpa Rush Mid, and even lighter than my low-cut Salomon X Ultra 4 hiking shoes.
+My pair (men's size 12) weighs around two pounds, making the Trailventure 2 8-12 ounces lighter than the average hiking boot.
+They're lighter than my other lightweight hiking boots, such as the Hoka Anacapa and Scarpa Rush Mid.
 If you're looking for one of the best lightweight hiking boots, the Trailventure 2 should be on your list.

 Comfort